senzhaocode/ScaR/README.md

       perl evaluate.pl --help

   4.2 An example of running:
-      Users have to create a directory that contains output folders of the samples run by `select_read.pl`, which are going for summary by `evaluate.pl`.
+      Users have to create a directory that contains output folders (from `select_read.pl`) of the samples for summarizing.
 For instance in "examples" directory, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new`, then run `evaluate.pl` as follows.

       perl evaluate.pl \